Himanshu-Singh-Shekhawat/Book_Recommender_System/README.md

 Hybrid Filtering (Content Filtering + Collaborative Filtering):

-Both Content Filtering & Collaborative Filtering is used for the purpose. you-tube uses this algorithm for their strong recommendation system.
+Both Content Filtering & Collaborative Filtering is used for the purpose. you-tube uses this algorithm for their strong recommendation system